w202extracreditproject/RSAdecryption/README.md

 # RSA Decryption and Encryption Key Generator
-Tool to decrypt an encrypted message and
-#find the value of the encrypted message
+Tool to decrypt an encrypted message and find the value of the encrypted message.
-#Allows RSA to be cracked through encryption key pairs
+Allows RSA to be cracked through encryption key pairs.